Zdravko Ponoš: Political positions

-Domestic views
+Domestic policies

 Ponoš has described his political views as a mix of civic and national issues, and has stated his support for constitutionalism, and social justice.
 He has also stated that "civil partnerships should not be called same-sex marriage" and had assessed that "people who live in such a community should receive same rights as everyone else", but he had also emphasised that he is against LGBT adoption.
 He supports the change of the presidential electoral system to a system in which the president would be elected in a secret vote by the National Assembly.
 Ponoš had stated that, if elected president, he would sign a law that would return confiscated pensions, which was done by the Vučić-led government in 2014.

 Regarding his views on the army, Ponoš criticised the law on the army which was adopted in 2018, and stated that "the law was made to satisfy the interests of arms dealers and brokers".
 He has also argued that "instead of introducing mandatory conscriptions, they should raise salaries for officers in the army", and has accused the government of abusing the police during electoral campaigns.
 Ponoš has called for the military leadership to resist the use of the army for political purposes, and has accused the government of being made up of "incompetent politicians are playing with the defense system".

-Foreign views
+Foreign policies

 Ponoš is in favour of accession of Serbia to the European Union, and during the 2022 campaign period, Ponoš described himself as a "pro-European candidate".
 He is also supportive of Serbia's membership in the Partnership for Peace and its cooperation with NATO, but is opposed to Serbia joining the military alliance.
 In 2006, he stated that "the Serbian army should focus on modernization in order to reach the standards of EU and NATO" and that the question regarding NATO should be decided via referendum.
 In 2017, he stated that Serbia's entry into NATO would be an "irrational and emotionally unacceptable move for generations surviving the trauma of the bombing", and that Serbia should remain militarily neutral.
 He had accused Aleksandar Vulin of not respecting military neutrality.

 He had previously supported the so-called "four pillars" of Serbian foreign policy, in which he also included European integration, Kosovo, and regional cooperation; the "four pillars" of Serbian foreign policy, a term coined by former president Tadić, included free trade agreements with the European Union, Russia, United States, and China.
 Ponoš stated his opposition to the Russian invasion of Ukraine that began on 24 February 2022.
 In June, Ponoš stated his support for sanctioning Russia due to its invasion of Ukraine.